 IF YOU'RE CONSIDERING PURSUING A CAREER IN IMMIGRATION LAW...

 1. Take an immigration course in law school, and consider taking courses in administrative law, legislation, and/or constitutional law to become a well-rounded student of the law.

 2. Get involved with community organizations that do work related to immigration.

 3. While in law school, work for a government agency, public interest organization, or law firm that focuses on immigration issues.

-4. Consider a non-judicial externship with an organization that focuses on immigration issues, such as the Legal Assistance Foundation of Metropolitan Chicago.
+4. Consider a non-judicial externship with an organization that focuses on immigration issues, such as LAF Chicago.

-5. Become a part of the Chicago network of immigration lawyers by getting involved with the Chicago Bar Association's Young Lawyers Section Committee on Immigration Law or the American Bar Association's Commission on Immigration.
+5. Become a part of the Chicago network of immigration lawyers by getting involved with the American Bar Association's Commission on Immigration.

 6. Get to know Loyola's professors specializing in immigration law - Margaret McCormick and The Honorable Robert D. Vinikoor.